Node Titles

 }

 A node can have explicit titles defined on it.
-That's what we see in the example text, using the titles attribute of the node.
-As we said above, this attribute is a list of dictionaries, and each title dictionary has three keys:
+That is what we see in the above example text, which uses the titles attribute of the node.
+As noted above, this attribute is a list of dictionaries, and each title dictionary has three keys:

 AttributeStatusExamplesDescription